-With a Roth IRA for a teenager with some income, they can really get a great start on investing.
-That’s what we are doing with our children, so I wanted to share some of the things I’ve learned about IRAs for kids.
+A teenager with some income can really get a good start with a Roth IRA.
+That’s what we’re doing with our children, so I wanted to share some of the things I’ve learned about IRAs for kids.

 The rules and requirements for an IRA for a child are no different than for adults.
-The contribution limits are the same, currently $5,000 for 2012 and $5,500 for 2013, or the amount of your child’s earned income, whichever is less.
+The contribution limits are the same, currently $5,500 for both in 2017, or the amount of your child’s earned income, whichever is less.
 And that’s the key.
 Your child has to have earned income to open or contribute to an IRA.

 If a minor does have earned income, then they can open an IRA.
-The account, however, will need to be opened by a guardian.
-In the industry they call these types of accounts “custodial” accounts for minors.
+However, a guardian will need to actually open the account.
+In the industry, they call these types of accounts “custodial” accounts for minors.
 As an example, Vanguard describes this type of an account as follows: “Establish an account in a minor’s name, administered by an adult custodian, where the investment amount is provided by the minor.”

 Where to Open an IRA for a Minor

 Virtually all major mutual fund companies and discount brokers offer custodial accounts.
 The primary considerations here are cost and investment options.
 If you plan to invest in a single mutual fund, opening an account with the mutual fund company is a great option.

 On the other hand, if you plan to invest in ETFs, individual stocks, or bonds, an online discount broker is a smart choice.
 Here are several good options: